OCBS Steelhead Championship

 - Cost: The $15.00 entry fee is good for all five tournament dates.
 Entries must be paid prior to the dates of the outing and you must be a current OCBS club member.

-- Registration: You can sign up at OCBS club meetings or The Rodmakers in Strongsville Ohio.
+- Registration: You can sign up at OCBS club meetings.

 - Tournament Dates: Each season there will be five tournament legs scheduled for the months of October, November, December, March and April.
 The dates will be determined by the Tournament Director and approved by the OCBS Board of Directors.
 Dates will be published in the monthly newsletter and the OCBS Website.